Durastudio-FLOSS/permatecture/README.md

 # Open Source Environmental Modeling

-This is a git repo for managing code.
+This is a <a href="https://github.com/Durastudio-FLOSS/permatecture" title="Permatecture Pro Repo Mirror">git repo</a> for managing code.
 Please see <a href="https://permatecture.pro" title="Permatecture Pro Project">permatecture.pro</a>  for more.

 ## Description - Open source system for gathering environmental data